-The intention of this lesson is to clarify the terminology that will be used throughout the course.
+Before we get started on the exercises, let's clarify the terminology that will be used here and throughout the course.

 In the early days of the Internet, companies put their websites up and got found using simple two-word phrases and single words (like business coach and chiropractor) referred to as keywords.

-As more companies in the same business segment were added to the Internet, more words were added to the "keyword" to help each business distinguish itself...so..."keyword" became "keyword phrase" or "keyword term".
+As more companies in the same business segment were added to the Internet, more words were added to the "keyword" in order to help each business distinguish itself...so..."keyword" became "keyword phrase" or "keyword term".

 There are some industries that have always required more than a couple of words to get found.
 For example, the legal industry.

 There are personal injury attorneys, real estate attorneys, estate planning attorneys, corporate law attorneys, employment law attorneys, general law attorneys, criminal law attorneys, and, so on.
 Individual law firms have always required more than a couple of words.

 Keywords, Keyword Terms, Keyword Phrases, Focus Keywords, Topics, and, Search Terms are different terms referring to the same thing.

 For the purposes of this course, the terms: keywords, keyword terms, keyword phrases, focus keywords, topics, and, search terms all refer to the same thing: the group of words that your prospects will type into the search box to find you.

 You define what those words are.
 If you do not define what the words are, the search engines define them for you.
 Letting the search engines define your keyword phrases is risky because the search engines use programs (called bots and crawlers) to determine who you are and what you do.

 Letting a program determine who you are and what you do is risky.
 The results of the bot's decisions never reach the rank that you can earn when you incorporate the techniques and processes you'll learn in this course as you teach the search engines who you are, what you do, and the audience you want to serve.